Clinical Trials in LGS

 Research is our best hope for advancing treatments and eventually finding a cure for LGS and associated epilepsies.
 Research is not just the responsibility of scientists and doctors.
 It is important that patients participate to whatever extent they are able.

 Patients can participate in research in several ways, including 1) sharing their information with scientists through patient registries so researchers can understand how LGS affects individuals; and 2) volunteering for clinical studies or trials to help doctors understand how treatments affect patients.
-In rare diseases such as LGS, it can be difficult for potential treatments to reach the required number of participants to be granted FDA approval.
-In the absence of large numbers, we must leverage the resources we do have, which include our strong patient community.

 Clinical studies seek to answer questions such as:

-- Does this investigational drug work?
+- Does this investigational drug or treatment work?

 - Does it cause any side effects?